Ignacio Guerra

-Ignacio Guerra Martorell is a retired Chilean track and field athlete who competed in the javelin throw.
+Ignacio Guerra Martorell (born 15 September 1987) is a Chilean retired track and field athlete who competed in the javelin throw.
 He set both a national record and a personal best throw of 78.69 metres, by finishing first at Florida Relays and APSU Governors Invitational in Gainesville, Florida.

 Guerra represented Chile at the 2008 Summer Olympics in Beijing, where he competed for the men's javelin throw.
 He performed a best throw of 73.03 metres from his third and final attempt, but fell short in his bid for the twelve-man final, as he placed twenty-fourth overall in the qualifying rounds.

 Guerra is also a member of the track and field team for the WKU Hilltoppers, and also, a graduate of Marketing and Sales at the Western Kentucky University in Bowling Green, Kentucky.

 Guerra retired from the javelin throw in 2015, after more than 20 years in the sport.
 He is currently Export Manager of Via Wines and Director of FreshWater.